-Attorneys Anita Di Gioia and Ben Berger each have more than 15 years experience representing Design Professionals, Owners, Contractors and others in all types of construction matters.
-From business formation to contract negotiation, dispute resolution and everything in between, Attorneys Di Gioia and Berger are capable of assisting their clients at all phases of the construction process.
+Attorneys Di Gioia, Berger and Sheldon each have more than 15 years experience representing Design Professionals, Owners, Contractors and others in all types of construction matters.
+From business formation to contract negotiation, dispute resolution and everything in between, our attorneys are capable of assisting their clients at all phases of the construction process.
 Before the first sketch is drawn or the first nail hammered, Di Gioia Berger is available to counsel its clients to navigate a complex and evolving industry.

 It is an unfortunate reality of the building process that disagreements arise in the course of many projects.
 Di Gioia Berger stands ready to provide counseling during those disputes and aid the parties in reaching an amicable resolution.
-But when negotiations fail, Anita Di Gioia and Ben Berger are prepared to file suit, initiate arbitration or lodge mechanic’s liens to protect their clients’ rights.
+But when negotiations fail, Anita Di Gioia, Ben Berger and Gary Sheldon are prepared to file suit, initiate arbitration or lodge mechanic’s liens to protect their clients’ rights.

-Both Attorneys Di Gioia and Berger are members of the Executive Committee of the Connecticut Bar Association’s Construction Section.
+Attorneys Di Gioia, Berger and Sheldon are members of the Executive Committee of the Connecticut Bar Association’s Construction Section.
 They have represented clients in construction disputes ranging from a few thousand dollars to claims valued in the tens of millions.
-Regardless of the value of your project or claim, Anita and Ben have the knowledge and background to assist you.
+Regardless of the value of your project or claim, Anita, Ben & Gary have the knowledge and background to assist you.

-Attorneys Anita Di Gioia and Ben Berger have represented clients in State and Federal Courts in Connecticut, Massachusetts and New York.
-Both have successfully tried cases to verdict in front of both juries and judges, arbitrated in multiple venues and guided their clients through mediation and alternative dispute resolution.
+Attorneys Anita Di Gioia, Ben Berger and Gary Sheldon have represented clients in complex litigation across the country including many cases in State and Federal Courts in Connecticut, Massachusetts and New York.
+They have successfully tried cases to verdict in front of both juries and judges, arbitrated in multiple venues and guided their clients through mediation and alternative dispute resolution.
 Di Gioia Berger recognizes that court is often the forum of last resort, but when litigation is required they are prepared and ready to fully prosecute their clients’ claims and advocate for their rights.
-Anita and Ben are skilled advocates who understand the adversarial system and are willing to fight for their clients at every step of the process.
+Anita, Ben and Gary are skilled advocates who understand the adversarial system and are willing to fight for their clients at every step of the process.

 Representative matters include Ben’s successful defense through verdict of two out-of-state companies in a multi-million dollar lawsuit in Federal Court brought by a Connecticut Corporation.
 The dispute centered on a variety of commercial, business, franchise and construction issues that arose following the disintegration of formerly profitable business relationship.
 After three years of hotly contested litigation, including multiple days of trial, the court found in favor of Ben’s clients and entered judgement in their favor on all counts.

 Di Gioia Berger recognizes that all businesses, whether they are at the earliest stages of development or are mature enterprises considering transition to a new generation of ownership, have unique and important legal needs.
-Attorneys Di Gioia and Berger are dedicated to working with you at any phase of the business cycle to evaluate your needs and provide counsel to assist your business in navigating whatever lies ahead.
-Di Gioia Berger can assist you with business formation, contract drafting, licensing, employment concerns and more.
-Attorneys Di Gioia and Berger often serve simply as sounding boards for their business clients, serving as “general counsel” by providing guidance and advice as issues and concerns arise in the regular course of business operation.
+Attorneys Di Gioia, Berger and Sheldon are dedicated to working with you at any phase of the business cycle to evaluate your needs and provide counsel to assist your business in navigating whatever lies ahead.
+Di Gioia Berger can assist you with business formation, contract drafting and negotiation, licensing, employment concerns and more.
+Attorneys Di Gioia, Berger and Sheldon often serve as outside “general counsel” to their business, listening to their clients issues and concerns and providing guidance and advice as those issues and concerns arise in the regular course of business operation.